-Uninsured motorist coverage or UM coverage will apply because the hit and run driver is treated as an “uninsured” driver according to the contractual language in your auto insurance policy.
+Uninsured motorist coverage or UM coverage will apply because the driver that left the scene is treated as an “uninsured” driver according to the contractual language in your auto insurance policy.

 If an injured accident victim has UM coverage, and if he or she provides the required legal notice and complies with all of the policy requirements, then compensation can still be obtained, just as it would against an at-fault driver.

 If a victim has not purchased uninsured motorist coverage, and if a hit and run Detroit lawyer has been unsuccessful in identifying who the at-fault driver was, then the accident victim will be unable to recover any pain and suffering compensation and other economic damages for his or her losses, harms, and injuries from the crash.

 This is why I strongly urge everyone to carry UM coverage (as well as underinsured motorist coverage) on their vehicles.
 The number of uninsured drivers on Michigan roads is increasing all the time.
 If you live or work in cities like the Motor City, where it is estimated that more than 50% of the drivers are driving without auto insurance, then your odds of being involved in these types of car accidents are much higher.
 Basically 1 out of 2 cars in the Motor City is “uninsured.”
 That’s a scary and extremely dangerous situation – both for those uninsured drivers and for YOU!
 The good news is that uninsured and underinsured motorist coverage is very inexpensive, and uninsured motorist coverage remains the best way possible to protect you and your family if you are involved in this type of collision car.